HashkeyHSK/whale-staking/docs/TECHNICAL_FAQ.md

 **Example 2**: Staking 10,000 HSK, 5% APY, staking for 365 days, but claiming rewards on day 100:
 - Rewards claimable on day 100 = 10,000 × 5% × (100/365) ≈ 219.18 HSK
 - Principal continues to be locked, continues to generate rewards
-- Note: V2 version does not support unstaking during lock period

 ---